Peter-Greek/lua-cmsgpack/README.md

 --          return assert(loadstring(str), "function unpack")
 --      end,
 --  })
+--
+-- @EXAMPLE:
+--  m.extend("function", 42) -- '42' is an already registered extension identifier
 msgpack.settype(type_string [, ext_id])

 -- Get the encoder table associated to the name of a Lua type.